-5 Ways to Self-Massage at home
+5 Self-Massage Tools To Use at home

 What It’s for: Toning muscles

 How to Use It: Most people think of the foam roller as a way to alleviate muscle fatigue, but there are important beauty benefits too.
-Foam rolling breaks up connective tissue in the body and improves blood flow to decrease bloating and inflammation.
+Foam rolling breaks up the connective tissue in the body and improves blood flow to decrease bloating and inflammation.
 Regular rolling can hydrate connective tissue and may even temporarily reduce the appearance of cellulite.

 HUM Verdict: I do a fair amount of hot yoga for exercise, and I love pairing it with foam rolling after class.
 Rolling out my back has improved my posture and helped my leg muscles stay lean and relaxed.